rspamd/rspamd.com/doc/migration.md

   {:toc}
 </div>

+## Migration to Rspamd 3.0

+Dmarc reporting stuff is no longer in the dmarc module: you need to run `rspamadm dmarc_report` command periodically to send DMARC reports.
+This could be done via cron.
+Configuration of the reporting has also changed in the incompatible matter, please check the [module documentation](modules/dmarc.html).

 ## Migration to Rspamd 2.6

 It is necessary to clear the browser cache and restart the browser for the GUI to work properly after upgrading to 2.6.